kpetremann/claw-network/README.md

 ## Detect anomalies / SPOF

-ClawNetwork can be leveraged to detect SPOF of any anomalies.
+ClawNetwork can be leveraged to detect SPOF of any anomalies such as spine without downlinks.

-Anomaly detection is an upcoming feature: detect if a node has no uplinks, or if they are not connected to anything...

 # Usage